anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter05.rst

 The Kubernetes API is a primary security target.
 Control access and allowed actions carefully.

-Using Transport Layer Security (TLS) and Service Mesh
+Using Transport Layer Security and Service Mesh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Secure inter-service communication within the cluster using TLS, encrypting all traffic by default.
 Kubernetes expects